Here’s why a lotus flower is the worst logo you could choose for your yoga business.

 As a side note: this is why I offer a couple of different branding packages with different levels of deliverables so there are options to suit you and you still get a suite that you can use for years to come.
 It is far better to save for a bit, or have a chat and sort an extended payment plan out and get the job done properly first time, instead of scrimping and getting a half arsed job that needs doing again instead.

-branding is there to position you as the go-to person for your audience. that takes strategy.
+branding is there to position you as the go-to person for your audience. that takes strategy. not going straight to design.

 Then your branding should be speaking to those motivations and bringing that to life and understanding how that story can be translated visually and subconsciously when your audience come across you.
+That helps you tell your story in a more compelling way, and keep clients coming back so you’re not working quite as hard marketing without the pay off.

-Your brand visuals are there to set yourself and your business apart from everyone else in the wellness space.
 Your classes and offer is totally different to everyone else’s and flows from your unique experiences and viewpoint of the world of wellness.

 That is why using a lotus flower is the worst thing you can do.

 If that’s you, it’s time to consider taking a look at your branding.
 If you would like a review of what you’ve already got a Brand Audit would be a fantastic place to start.
 If you’re ready to crack on full steam ahead, a branding package would be perfect.
-If you’re after more free tips, check out my instagram or get on my Thursday newsletter.

 Previous